sequenceiq/docker-ambari/README.md

 This projects aim is to help you to get started with ambari.
 The 2 easiest way to have an ambari server:

-- start an ec2 instance
+- start an ec2 instance.
 - start a virtual instance on your dev box

 Amazon is getting cheaper and cheaper, so its absolutely reasonable to spend the